meistero/Samoa/README.md

     scons asagi_dir=<asagi_dir> compiler=gnu scenario=darcy -j<threads>
     scons asagi_dir=<asagi_dir> compiler=intel target=debug scenario=swe -j<threads>

+If you wish to simulate simple scenarios that do not require data files you can also disable asagi with the flag

+    scons asagi=noasagi ...

 Executables will be created in the directory samoa_dir/bin and should be run from samoa_dir.